-Maura R. Grossman, J.D., Ph.D., is a Research Professor in the School of Computer Science at the University of Waterloo, and an Adjunct Professor at Osgoode Hall Law School of York University, both in Ontario.
-She also is Principal at Maura Grossman Law, an eDiscovery law and consulting firm in New York.
+Maura R. Grossman, J.D., Ph.D., is a Research Professor in the David R. Cheriton School of Computer Science at the University of Waterloo, an Adjunct Professor at Osgoode Hall Law School of York University, and an affiliate faculty member at the Vector Institute.
+She also is Principal at Maura Grossman Law, an eDiscovery law and consulting firm in Buffalo, New York.
 Previously, Maura was Of Counsel at Wachtell, Lipton, Rosen & Katz, where, for 17 years, she advised the firm’s lawyers and clients on matters related to eDiscovery and information governance, both domestically and abroad.
-Maura’s scholarly work on TAR, most notably, Technology-Assisted Review in E-Discovery Can Be More Effective and More Efficient Than Exhaustive Manual Review, published in the Richmond Journal of Law and Technology in 2011, has been widely cited in case law, both in the U.S. and elsewhere.
-Maura has served as a court-appointed special master, mediator, and eDiscovery expert to the court in multiple high-profile U.S. federal cases, and has also taught eDiscovery courses at multiple law schools.
-In addition to her J.D. from the Georgetown University Law Center, Maura also holds M.A. and Ph.D. degrees in Psychology from the Derner Institute of Advanced Psychological Studies at Adelphi University.
+Maura’s scholarly work, most notably, Technology-Assisted Review in E-Discovery Can Be More Effective and More Efficient Than Exhaustive Manual Review, published in the Richmond Journal of Law &Technology in 2011, has been widely cited in case law, both in the U.S. and abroad.
+In addition to her J.D. from the Georgetown University Law Center, Maura also holds M.A. and Ph.D. degrees in Psychology from the Derner Institute of Adelphi University.

 Today, data-driven decision-making is used in everything from credit to education, from housing to employment, and from healthcare to policing.
 This session will cover the different ways AI and analytics are being used today in the legal profession, and touch on some of the challenges they pose for attorneys.